ealdr/Deploying-a-Honeypot-with-T-Pot-on-AWS/README.md

 ## Data Findings and Analysis

-After leaving the honeypot online for several days, the following patterns emerged from the collected data which I viewed in Kibana:
+After leaving the honeypot online for several days, I collected the following data, which I viewed in Kibana: